gyulanemeth/bluefox.email/docs/api/domains.md

 Re-reads the DKIM/SPF/MX/DMARC DNS records for the domain.
 Auto-creates a default sender identity (no-reply@domain) the first time verification succeeds.

-If this endpoint keeps reporting a domain as unverified, confirm the records resolve publicly before debugging your integration - our free [deliverability checkers](/tools/deliverability/) read the same four record types from outside your network.
+If this endpoint keeps reporting a domain as unverified, confirm the records resolve publicly before you start debugging your integration.
+Our free [deliverability checkers](/tools/deliverability/) read the same four record types from outside your network.

 ### Parameters